coveo/ui-kit/README.md

 1. Make sure that `HEAD` refers to a version bump on `master`.
 2. Create a new branch prefixed with `prerelease/` (e.g., `prerelease/headless_atomic_v2`).
-3. Run `npm run bump:version:major-prerelease -- @coveo/package1 @coveo/package2 @coveo/package3`.
+3. Run `pnpm bump:version:major-prerelease @coveo/package1 @coveo/package2 @coveo/package3`.
 4. Push the new commit and its tags to the branch.

 ### Adding a new package to an already started prerelease

 1. Checkout the prerelease branch.
-2. Run `npm run bump:version:major-prerelease -- @coveo/package1` where `@coveo/package1` is the new package.
+2. Run `pnpm bump:version:major-prerelease @coveo/package1` where `@coveo/package1` is the new package.
 3. Push the new commit and its tags to the branch.

 ### Updating a prerelease branch